MohamedAnwar122000/COVID_Data-Exploration/README.md

 1. **CovidDeaths**: Records of COVID-19 cases, deaths, and population data by country, date, and continent.
 2. **CovidVaccinations**: Data on new vaccinations administered by country and date.

-These datasets enable analysis of infection and mortality rates as well as vaccination coverage.

 ## Questions Answered